Moving to New Zealand from the UK

 The quality of life in New Zealand really is outstanding and the pace is relatively relaxed.
 New Zealanders are laid-back and easy to get along with.
 While doing well at work is important, time away from the office is high-priority for us too.
 Commuting isn’t the big deal it is in the UK and even in the biggest cities you’re only minutes from a beach, native park or mountain biking trail.

 New Zealand's scenery really has so much to offer - glorious sandy beaches, great native forests, mountains, lakes, rivers and fjords.
 Tourists only ever get a taste.
 If you migrate to New Zealand, you’ll have time to explore the lot (as well as experiencing the unique New Zealand culture).

-Our great scenery is one of the reasons 9,000 Britons voted us as their ‘favourite country’ in the Telegraph Travel Awards 2014 - for the third year in a row.
+Our great scenery is one of the reasons Britons voted us as their ‘favourite country’ in the Telegraph Travel Awards 2017 - for the fifth year in a row.

 Easy access to quality education

 The Newman’s move from the UK has let them and their teenage sons enjoy new careers and a new pace of life.

 New Zealand 15-year olds scored ahead of those in the UK for maths and science in an OECD 2015 report - described by the BBC as the “biggest ever global school rankings”.

 In contrast to the UK, the vast majority of our best quality primary and secondary schools are state-run and free (although parents are expected to meet some minor costs).

 Three and four year olds have the first 20 hours of their early childhood education fully funded by the government.

 All eight of New Zealand’s universities appeared in the top 500 QS World University Rankings 2018 (five of them in the top 300).